 The file also contained a statement from Rory Harris, one of the witnesses who testified at Pettiford’s trial that Pettiford was too short to be one of the gunmen.
 Harris said he saw Duraye Cole and another man, both with guns, sitting in a car moments before Lewis was shot.
 Also in the file was a police report written three months after the murder that named Cole as a suspect.

 At the request of Pettiford’s lawyer, federal prosecutors unsealed the grand jury testimony of another witness in the drug ring case, who had not testified at trial because Smith had pled guilty.
-That witness said that Smith and three others, including Cole, returned to Smith’s girlfriend’s house not long after the shooting and that Smith was gloating about how Lewis had been shot so many times, his body was “dancing inside of the car.”
+That witness said that Smith and three others, including Cole, returned to Smith’s girlfriend’s house not long after the shooting and that Smith was gloating about how Lewis had been shot so many times that his body was “dancing inside of the car.”

 In May 1998, at a hearing on a motion for a new trial, the lead detective admitted that he had taken a detailed statement from Todd, but had withheld it from the case file.
 However, he said he had given the statement to Pollack, the prosecutor.
 The judge then ordered Pollack removed from the case and the hearing was postponed.

 On August 21, 1998 the prosecution agreed that exculpatory evidence had not been disclosed to the defense and agreed to vacate Pettiford’s first-degree murder conviction.
 Pettiford then pled no contest to a charge of manslaughter and he was released.

 In July 1999, the Baltimore Sun newspaper disclosed that their review of the homicide file turned up even more evidence that had not been disclosed.
-Todd had provided an address for Smith, given police the names of three other men he believed were involved in the shooting, and provided information to police for months after the murder.
+Todd had provided an address for Smith, given police the names of three other men he believed were involved in the shooting, and provided other information to police after the murder.

 Based on this disclosure, Pettiford’s attorney filed a motion seeking dismissal of the manslaughter charge.
 In May, 2000, the motion was granted and the no contest plea was vacated.
 On June 13, 2000, the prosecution dismissed the charge.